dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 I've built a few iterations of vector search, beginning in 2011 at Artsy, powered by the [Art Genome Project](https://en.wikipedia.org/wiki/The_Art_Genome_Project).
 Compared to LLM use-cases today, Artsy is a small, 1200-dimensional sparse vector and semantic search engine.
 The first attempt at vector search resulted in a brute-force exact k-nearest-neighbor search with data stored in MongoDB, written in Ruby.
 The second attempt was an approximate nearest-neighbor implementation using [LSH](https://en.wikipedia.org/wiki/Locality-sensitive_hashing), and finally [NN-Descent](https://www.cs.princeton.edu/cass/papers/www11.pdf).
 Around 2017 we migrated to Elasticsearch, and I am speculating the team has moved to OpenSearch by now because it's open-source.

-Things have evolved rapidly with generative AI, so let's try to index and search some vectors in 2023 in Python, and without using any specialized client libraries.
+Things have evolved rapidly with generative AI, so let's try to index and search some vectors in 2023 in Python, using pure HTTP, ie. without using any specialized client libraries, except for Redis.
 You can draw your own conclusions of which engines are better and/or easier to use.
 Working code for this blog post is [here](https://github.com/dblock/vectordb-hello-world).

 ### Pinecone